salmanselu/Thorappan-Kochunni/README.md

 [link to video]
 ## How it Works ?
 The bot works by using the twitter API.
 Bot accesses the associated twitter account using the API credentials.
-It reads
 ## Libraries used
 This projects requires that you have Python Tweepy - 3.10.0 installed in your system.
-If you are deploying to heroku, it will automatically be done for you.
+If you are deploying to heroku, it will automatically be done for you because of the requirements.txt file.
 ## How to configure
-Instructions for setting up project
+The only thing you have to do is to add your own Twitter API credentials as environment variables.
 ## How to Run
 Upload to your deployment service after adding your twitter API credentials as environment variables to the deployment service.
-Try this youtube video for more info:
+Try this youtube video for more info: https://www.youtube.com/watch?v=iLvMYXKIcPo